eyh3/project-management-github-activity/README.md

 ### Things you understand so far
 1. Working on separate branches
 2. Merge conflict
-3. Terminal github syntax
+3. Terminal gitHub syntax
-4. Github classroom
+4. GitHub classroom
 5. Docker commands
 6. How to host on localhost
 7. Semantic versioning